-Revision Adoption Date Action Change Tracking 0 July 29, 2016 New appendix New Decision D-2016-119 issued by the Régie de l'énergie: Adoption of the standard and Its Québec appendix Suspension of the application of the standard and its Québec appendix for entities that have generation facilities for industrial use.
+Revision Adoption Date Action Change Tracking 0 July 29, 2016 New appendix Decision D-2016-119 issued by the Régie de l'énergie: New Adoption of the standard and Its Québec appendix Suspension of the application of the standard and its Québec appendix for entities that have generation facilities for industrial use.
 1 September 16, 2016 Decision D-2016-138 issued by the Régie de l'énergie postponing the effective date in regards to "high" or "medium" impact BES Cyber Systems.
-Revision
+Revision 2 March 21, 2017 Decision D-2017-031 issued by the Régie de l'énergie: Revision Lifts the suspension of the application of the standard and its Québec appendix for entities that have generation facilities for industrial use Sets the effective dates for entities that have generation facilities for industrial use.

-1. Title: Cyber Security - Incident Reporting and Response Planning

-3. Purpose: To mitigate the risk to the reliable operation of the BES as the result of a Cyber Security Incident by specifying incident response requirements.
+- 1. Title: Cyber Security Incident Reporting and Response Planning - 2.
+Number: CIP-008-5 - 3.
+Purpose: To mitigate the risk to the reliable operation of the BES as the result of a Cyber Security Incident by specifying incident response requirements. - 4.
+Applicability: - 4.1.

-4.1.
 Functional Entities: For the purpose of the requirements contained herein, the following list of functional entities will be collectively referred to as "Responsible Entities."
 For requirements in this standard where a specific functional entity or subset of functional entities are the applicable entity or entities, the functional entity or entities are specified explicitly.